Visit Sydney ShowroomVirtual StudioReviewsRefer a FriendThe Castlery ClubContact Us

 Corner shelves, wardrobes, or desks are great ways to make use of the dead space.
 They provide you with more storage and create a functional corner out of an otherwise wasted space.

-You can also place small ottomans or armchairs in a corner to create a seating nook.
+You can also place small ottomans or chairs in a corner to create a seating nook.
 This can serve as a quiet reading corner or a spot to relax, adding functionality and style to the bedroom.

 @conniecyang turns the corner of her bedroom into a functional space for dressing up with the Kit Bouclé Stool and Miles Mirror.

-Opt for sliding doors
+7. Opt for sliding doors

 Sliding doors are an excellent strategy in small bedrooms thanks to their space-saving design.
 Unlike swinging doors that require clearance for opening, sliding doors glide along a track, maximising the usable floor space in a small bedroom.